 Practical Defense Strategies

-What are some ways, then, that we can secure these devices?
+What are some ways, then, that we can detect this MITRE ATT&CK technique?

 Defense #1: Know Your Network